Truck Accident Lawyer in Portland, Oregon

 A Two-Year Statute of Limitations for Semi-Truck Accident Injury Cases

 Under Oregon law (ORS § 12.110), there is a two-year statute of limitations for truck accident injury claims.
 Do not wait too long to take action.
 If the statute of limitations expires, the truck company and/or its insurer will move to dismiss your case without a hearing.
 In other words, you could lose your right to recover compensation.
-The sooner you take action, the better.
-Speak to a Portland, OR, semi-truck accident attorney right away after a bad crash.

 What are the Most Common Causes of Truck Accidents in Portland, Oregon?